 Oregon’s Bowhunter Education Program teaches bowhunters the fundamentals of safe and responsible archery hunting and an appreciation and respect for the environment in which they hunt.

 Bowhunter Education certification is not required to hunt during archery only seasons in Oregon; however it is required in several surrounding states.
+(Hunter education is also required for anyone under age 18 to hunt in Oregon, even if youth is bowhunting.)
 Information on states with mandatory bowhunter education requirements can be found at the IHEA’s Bowhunter Education Standards webpage.
 Oregon’s Bowhunter Education Certification is accepted in all other states and Canadian Provinces.

 While Bowhunter Education is voluntary in Oregon, it is a great course that every hunter can benefit from.
 In fact, bowhunters who have completed the program are more successful at harvesting deer and elk than those who have not.